DABH/qule/README.md

 If you use QuLe in your research or would otherwise like to reference it, please use the following citation:

-Yuxin Huang, Benjamin Grossman-Ponemon, David Hyde.
+Yuxin Huang, Benjamin E. Grossman-Ponemon, David A. B. Hyde.
 "Automated Synthesis of Quantum Algorithms via Classical Numerical Techniques."
-ACM Transactions on Quantum Computing.
-In press (2025).
+ACM Transactions on Quantum Computing 6:4 (2025). [https://doi.org/10.1145/3757068](https://doi.org/10.1145/3757068).

 ## Sponsorhsip